laurencjay/remote-learning-toolkit/Organizing Ideas/MindMapping.md

 ![Mind Map](https://user-images.githubusercontent.com/8364411/118344661-64744880-b4fd-11eb-87b1-c9b0de569a91.jpg)

-They then share what they discussed and wrote with their classmates.
-Other students will ask questions and even add thoughts as they come up onto the map.
+They then share what was discussed within their group with their classmates.
+Other students will ask questions and add their thoughts onto the map.
 As discussion continues, each of the mind maps evolves.
 The previous image of the mind map looks like this by the end of class.

 ![Mind Map copy](https://user-images.githubusercontent.com/8364411/118346957-7cec5f00-b50d-11eb-8703-bf2075ab4f22.jpg)